davidkislyak/localdungeons/README.md

 # localdungeons
 Best Dnd System for Matchmaking project (codename localdungeons).

+### About:
+Local Dungeons is a website aimed at letting people find games and events nearby.
+We create the opportunity for new people to join communities that share the same interests in games.

+### Reflecting the current situation of the world:
+Due to the current situation in the world with hard times, we are supporting social distancing by removing date's from new event postings for the time being.

 ### How requirements where handled:
 - Website uses divided up folders to follow the MVC(model view controller) pattern standards.
 The views folder has exclusivly html files.
 Model contains the database class as well as validation functions. controller as all the business logic and functions used by the index file.